 It is difficult to identify counterfeits in the classic car segment.
 Even the ones that are popular may not be authentic.
 In February, comedian Jerry Seinfeld faced court orders over the sale of a 1958 Porsche Carrera GT — for $1.54 million by Fica Frio Limited made in 2016, where the court said the paper was not authentic.

-Several complaints have been made by the buyers who said the paperwork was forged, where even the identification and VIN tag was untrue.
+Several complaints have been made by the buyers who said the paperwork was forged, where even the identification and VIN tag were untrue.